yiisoft/yii2/docs/guide/concept-di-container.md

 ### Method signature injection <span id="method-signature-injection"></span>

-Method signature injection is a special type of DI where dependecies are declared using the type hints of method signatures and resolved in the runtime when the method is acturally called.
+Method signature injection is a special type of DI where dependecies are declared using the type hints of method signature and resolved in the runtime when the method is acturally called.
 It is particularly useful for keeping the MVC controllers slim and light-weighted since it doesn't require you to configure all the possible dependencies of the controller beforehand.